-Following ten deliberative meetings between May 2020 and August 2021, the Constitution Committee unanimously recommended our Constitution.
+Following ten deliberative meetings between May 2020 and August 2021, the Constitution Committee unanimously recommended our Constitution, which was written by staff.
 ALE members voted unanimously to adopt the Constitution in October 2021.
 You can read the Constitution here: https://bit.ly/ALEconstitution.

 Equity@ALE: For a summary of ALE’s emphasis on equity and how we will apply it in practice, please see the Equity Summary here: https://bit.ly/ALEequity.

 9. What is ALE doing for COVID Safety?

 ALE continually presses the Speaker’s Office regarding COVID health and safety issues at Council headquarters and in the 51 Council district offices.
 We successfully delayed the return of Central Staff to 250 Broadway, blocked the Council's attempt to end hybrid flexibility for Central Staff, advocated for paid hours for staff who receive vaccination boosters, and demanded better communication from the Council to employees regarding safety measures.

 This is a reflection of our determined health and safety campaign so far, but there are still important changes we need to see.
 Council Member Aides have no hybrid flexibility, unless it is provided by their individual Council Member.
 Insufficient communication and support for staff in District Offices remains a pressing issue.
 ALE wants the City Council to be a safe place for all staff and the public.
 We are pressing for:

 Council oversight of COVID safety compliance in District Offices.

 Direct communication from the Council -- not individual Council Members -- regarding safety measures for both the District Offices and 250 Broadway, including vaccination/testing requirements.